-Since 2020, the List of Rai Way suppliers has been operative, both for architectural and engineering services for lattice towers, and for specific product categories related to contracts in the electronic communications sector, pursuant to Article 15 of Italian Legislative Decree no. 50/16, as well as the Dedicated List for data centres and edge data centres and the forthcoming Dedicated List for work on lattice towers.
+Since 2020, the Rai Way Supplier List has been active both for architecture and engineering services for pylon towers, and for specific product categories related to contracts excluded from the Public Contracts Code in the electronic communications sector, as well as the List dedicated to data centres and edge data centres and the forthcoming List dedicated to works on pylon towers.
 In this regard, for the purposes of registration and permanence on the Rai Way List, each supplier is expressly requested to indicate the environmental and social policies adopted within its own organisation, as well as to follow the specific policies adopted by Rai Way on the subject and provide indications on any possession of an ESG rating.